timdoherty/front-end-test-driven-development-v2/README.md

 - Component tests should only rely on the public contracts of immediate children

 ### Objective
 Now that we can search for videos we need somewhere to store our search results.
 Let's design and build out our state for these results.
-We'll need to refer to the relevant [Youtube API](https://developers.google.com/youtube/v3/docs/search) in order to understand the request(s) we'll need to make and the shape of the returned data.
+We'll need to refer to the relevant [Youtube Search API](https://developers.google.com/youtube/v3/docs/search) in order to understand the request(s) we'll need to make and the shape of the returned data.

 ### TODO:
 - High level test cases written in plain english (BDD-style)